Winston-Lin/dziganto.github.io/_posts/2017-5-10-How-To-Locally-Install-Apache-Spark-And-Zeppelin.md

 ```
 $ zeppelin-daemon.sh restart
 ```
-12. You'll notice that your repository is not connected and does not have any of your notebooks loaded.
-Simply open each notebook, run some code, and that notebook will load automatically.
+12. You'll notice that your Zepl repository is not connected to your local and does not have any of your notebooks loaded.
+Simply open each notebook, run some code, and then that notebook will load automatically.
 13. Congrats!
 You have installed and configured Apache Spark & Zeppelin on your local machine.

 ---